Hi there! Welcome to Almost Practical.

 I am a former member of NAPO (National Association of Professional Organizers – both the National and Connecticut chapters).

-On this site I share my best organizing tips for busy moms and families.
+On this site I share my best tips for improving your organization and personal productivity.

 These include ideas for